Tag: cad

 Looking back at this huge project of building two speakers, I can only say one thing: It was absolutely worth it.

 Now, are the speakers by themselves worth it?
 No, not really.
-Because I had to buy everything in single-piece quantities, restrict myself quite heavily in terms of what I could work with using the tools I had, and over-engineered many things “just to be safe”, they ended up being wayyyy too expensive to compete with commercially available speakers – and that’s if I ignore the cost of the months of work that went into them.
+Because I had to buy everything in single-piece quantities, restrict myself quite heavily in terms of what I could work with using the tools I had, and over-engineered many things “just to be safe”, they ended up being wayyyy too expensive to compete with commercially available speakers, at around 1500€ (for both combined) – and that’s if I ignore the cost of the months of work that went into them.

 But the main value of this project, for me, was not in the speakers themselves, but the incredible amount of learning and experience that I gained throughout this project, including audio engineering, mechanical design, CAD and manufacturing, electronics design and soldering of course, and microcontroller firmware development.